winiar93/simple-password-generator/README.md

 # simple-password-generator
-C based simple password generator with user input
+C based simple password generator with user input.

-Conpiled for macos 12.3.1.
+Compiled for macos 12.3.1.

 On windows after instalation gcc, in terminal naviagte to file location and run command :